80.9 F

 Virginia New School Performance and Support Framework and Accreditation Results

-This sharp disconnect in accreditation ranking versus academic performance is why the Virginia Board of Education is moving schools to the new School Performance & Support Framework for the 2024-25 school year.
+This sharp disconnect in accreditation ranking versus academic performance is why the Virginia Board of Education is moving schools to the new Performance & Support Framework for the 2024-25 school year.
 This new accountability framework will better identify the public schools performing at the highest levels that can serve as distinguished models for others, as well as those schools in need of additional supports to help them strengthen their students’ academic performance.
 Schools in Virginia will have a preview of their new school performance and support data this fall so they can more accurately pinpoint areas of improvement and make evidence-based changes as quickly as possible so that teachers and students have what they need to improve.

 “I am grateful for the board’s leadership to move forward with our new school performance and support framework,” said Governor Glenn Youngkin.
 “As soon as I came into office, I committed to reverse the systematic lowering of standards and lack of transparency in Virginia’s education system.
 As students struggle to recover from pandemic learning loss, it’s more important than ever to prioritize high expectations, transparency and accountability.
 We must be honest with ourselves that too many students and schools are not on track for success.”